New Institute Launched to Help Improve Nation's Soil Health

 The Soil Health Institute is an evolution of the Soil Renaissance, an initiative established in 2013 by the Noble Research Institute and Farm Foundation to advance soil health and make it the cornerstone of land use management decisions.
 The Soil Renaissance brought farmers, ranchers, soil scientists, economists, environmental interests, agribusinesses, NGOs and government agencies together to examine the role of soil health in a vibrant, profitable, sustainable natural ecosystem.
 Their work identified the need for a national organization to serve as a hub for measurement standards, economic data and coordinated research.

 "There are many short-term initiatives in progress that are regionally focused or examining only selected elements of soil and soil health," says Neil Conklin, president, Farm Foundation.
 "The Soil Health Institute will be a permanent organization that will coordinate the long-term work needed in this area."

-The Noble Foundation will continue to provide financial support for the new institute.
+The Noble Research Institute will continue to provide financial support for the new institute.
 Next steps will be to broaden the base of involvement with both private and public entities to provide necessary funding for the Soil Health Institute's activities.

 How Can You Help?

 For more information about the Soil Health Institute, visit www.soilhealthinstitute.org.
 (Please note: media may access b-roll/video clips and audio clips regarding the Soil Health Institute announcement at https://woodruffsweitzer.egnyte.com/Soil Health Interviews.)